gradle/gradle/design-docs/managed-component-model.md

 - Model report shows only public view type properties.
 - Error cases:
     - Non-interface internal view raises error during rule execution time.
-    - Internal view type that does not extend `ComponentSpec` raises error.
     - Default implementation type that does not implement public view type raises error.
     - Default implementation type that does not implement all internal view types raises error.
     - Specifying the same internal view twice raises an error.